hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 The exercise says "if the name is missing", but that's open to interpretation, isn't it, based on the language being used?
 How many languages support missing args and default values?
 It seems that exercises for a given language should be designed to best learn and understand that language.

 [0:07:28](#16815172484gGUmw:gitter.im) <greggirwin (Gregg Irwin)>:
-I appreciate you weighing in here @vgoff. í ½í±ï¸
+I appreciate you weighing in here @vgoff. ğŸ‘ï¸

 [1:13:49](#168152122946101mMBDG:matrix.org) <vgoff>:
 Yes, exactly.
 If you are not allowed to "not give an argument" then obviously you simply can not do that, it goes against the nature of the language.